A guide to setting up permission and granting access to a virtual data room

 How do I grant access to a virtual data room?

 Most platforms let you either invite someone by email address (which gives them individual tracked access) or generate a shareable link with defined permissions attached.
-You set the permission level - view-only, download, or admin - and optionally restrict which folders they can see before sending.
+You set the permission level such as view-only, download, or admin, and optionally restrict which folders they can see before sending.
 The visitor receives a link and enters the room with the access level you've defined.

 What is data room access control?